MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

-**[ This version of the client is in preview and subject to change. ]**

 If your administrator does not install the Azure Information Protection client for you, you can do this yourself.
-You do not have to be a local administrator for your PC to install this client, unless you use Office 2010.
+You must be a local administrator for your PC to install this client.

-### Office 2010 only

-Only if you use Office 2010 must you be a local administrator to install the Azure Information Protection client.
-When you use this version of Office, the Azure Information Protection client must set registry keys that require administrator permission:

-- **If your account is not a local administrator for your PC**: Ask your administrator or IT department to install this client for you.

-- **If your account is a local administrator for your PC**: Use the instructions to download and install the client, and then use the instructions in the following section for Office 2010.

 ## To download and install the Azure Information Protection client

-1. Go to the [Microsoft Download Site](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download the **preview** version of the Azure Information Protection client.
+1. Go to the [Microsoft Azure Information Protection](http://go.microsoft.com/fwlink/?LinkId=303970) page on the Microsoft website.

+2. Click the Windows icon for the **Azure Information Protection client** and save the **AzInfoProtection.exe** file to install to install the Azure Information Protection client.

 2. Double-click the executable file that was downloaded.
+If you are prompted to continue, click **Yes**.

 3. On the **Install the Azure Information Protection client** page: